Seams – How to Sew a Plain and Open Seam

 3. Pinking shears

-I personally use an overlocker also known as a serger to finish my seam edges.
-This is a separate machine that you will need to buy unless you have a sewing machine that does the overlocking stitch.
+I use an overlocker, also known as a serger, to finish my seam edges.
+This is a separate machine you will need to buy unless you have a sewing machine that sews an overlocking stitch.

-The sewing machine that I am using is a Bernette B38 by Bernina which has an overlocking stitch setting.
-It’s really good so if you want to purchase one machine instead of two consider this one!
+The sewing machine I am using is a Bernette B38 by Bernina, which has an overlocking stitch setting.
+It’s really easy to use, so if you want to purchase one machine instead of two, consider it!

 Seams - How to Sew a Plain and Open Seam

 Your sewing machine will need to be threaded up correctly before starting.
-If you need help with this read through these blog posts on how to thread up your sewing machine and how to wind your bobbin first.
+If you need help, read through these two blog posts on threading up your sewing machine and winding your bobbin to get started.

 Seams - How to Sew a Plain and Open Seam

-Once your machine is ready to go you need to check it is on the right setting.
-Set the stitching to straight and the length to 2.4 long.
-This means you can sew a straight line and each stitch will be sewn at 2.4mm long.
-This is a standard setting for sewing straight seams on a garment.
+Once your sewing machine is ready, check it is on the correct stitch settings.
+Set the stitch type to straight stitch and the length to 2.4 long.
+This tells the sewing machine to sew a straight stitch at 2.4mm long.
+This is the industry standard setting for sewing straight seams on a garment.

 Seams - How to Sew a Plain and Open Seam